Everhart Museum: Collections

 The Everhart Museum's collections include approximately 20,000 objects, with roughly half focused on the humanities and including fine arts (paintings, works on paper and sculpture), ethnographic collections (Native American, Oceania, South American and Asian), ancient civilizations, African art, American folk art, local/regional history and decorative arts (Dorflinger glass is a large component of this collection).
 The remaining half of the collection is focused on natural science specimens, including fossils, birds, mammals, reptiles, fish, minerals, insects, shells and herbaria.
 The natural science collection often features in exhibit development, as the natural world is frequently the subject of artistic inspiration, and the collections are used as a resource by artists and children alike.

 Natural science

 The natural science collection includes regional specimens, as well as examples from environments around the world.
-The ornithological collection includes 2,300 specimens, many of which are on display in the museum's Bird Gallery.
+The ornithological collection includes 2,300 specimens, a number of which are on display in the museum's Bird Gallery.
 The mammal collection consists of approximately 400 specimens that include primates, regional fauna and tropical animals.
 The fish, reptile and amphibian collections number approximately 285 items.
 The museum's shell collection has 3,500 specimens and there are 800 pieces in the mineral collection.
 The fossil collection has 300 pieces, some of which are on display in the Life Through Time Gallery.
 The entomological collection includes approximately 300 specimens of Lepidoptera (butterflies and moths) and Coleoptera (beetles).
 In 1913, Alfred Twining, the Associate Editor of the Scranton Times and foremost botanist in the region, donated his Herbarium to the museum that comprises 2100 specimens.